angarsky/diveintopython/learn/classes/class_decorator.md

 - **Python Class Property Decorator:** A class property decorator allows you to define a read-only property for a class.

-### Real-world Applications of Python Class Property Decorator
+### Real-world Applications of Class Property Decorator

 1. One of the most common real-world applications of Python class property decorator is working with database queries.